Director Remuneration Policy

 2. Overall By-Law Limitation on Director Remuneration

-This limit includes the amount corresponding to the executive directors for the performance of executive duties, as well as the endowment of funds to meet the obligations of the Company regarding pensions, the payment of life and casualty insurance premiums, coverage for and payment of severance compensation in favour of current and former directors, and the operational costs of the Board of Directors and the committees thereof.
+This limit includes the amount corresponding to the executive directors for the performance of executive duties, as well as the endowment of funds to meet the obligations of the Company regarding pensions, the payment of life and casualty insurance premiums, coverage for and payment of severance compensation in favour of the directors, and the operational costs of the Board of Directors and the committees thereof.

 For the purpose of establishing such limit, the quoted price of shares or options thereon or remuneration indexed to the listing price of the shares shall not be calculated, which remuneration shall in all cases require the approval of the shareholders at a General Shareholders' Meeting.

 3. Competent Bodies

 3.1.
 Approval of the Director Remuneration Policy

 Within the by-law framework referred to above, the shareholders acting at a General Shareholders' Meeting are vested with the power to approve this Director Remuneration Policy, which constitutes the Company's highest-level set of rules on director remuneration after the By-Laws.